A flexible variety of courses

 Whether you wish to take courses toward a college degree, for personal enrichment, for teaching credential certification, for exploring degree programs, or for meeting other educational goals, the University of New England welcomes you.
-We offer daytime, evening and weekend courses during the fall, spring and summer semester, as well as a variety of online courses, allowing you to balance work, family, and other responsibilities.
+We offer daytime, evening, and weekend courses during the fall, spring, and summer semesters, as well as a variety of online courses, allowing you to balance work, family, and other responsibilities.

 Please view the UNE Course Offerings for course availability, dates and times.